masylum/dialect/Readme.md

 Dialect is a painless nodejs module that deals with i18n, and L10n.

-This module is _under construction_.
+This module may contain traces of bugs.

 ## Install